3.2 Communication

 Closed-loop communication is vital for communication among health care team members to avoid misunderstandings that can cause unsafe client care.
 According to the HIPAA Journal, poor communication leads to a “reduction in the quality of care, poor client outcomes, wastage of resources, and high health care costs.”[4]
 Parameters for reporting results and the results that should be expected are often left unsaid rather than spelled out in sufficient detail.
 It is imperative for the RN to provide clear, complete, concise instructions when delegating.
 A lack of clarity can lead to misunderstanding, unfinished tasks, incomplete care, and/or medical errors.[5]

 Effective communication is at the core of proper assignment, delegation, and supervision.
 With effective communication at the beginning of every shift, each nursing team member should have a clear plan for their shift, what to do and why, and what and when to report to the RN or team leader.
-Communication should continue throughout the shift as tasks are accomplished and patients’ needs change.
+Communication should continue throughout the shift as tasks are accomplished and clients’ needs change.
 Effective communication improves client outcomes and satisfaction scores, as well as improving team morale by enhancing the collaborative relationships of the health care team.

 The RN is accountable for clear, concise, correct, and complete communication when making assignments and delegating, both initially and throughout the shift.
 These communication characteristics can be remembered by using the mnemonic the “4 Cs”: